-A transfer on death deed (known as a beneficiary deed in Colorado) is a document that allows you to pass ownership of property to an individual or entity without the necessity of probate.
-In Colorado, this document is defined as “a deed, subject to revocation by the owner, which conveys an interest in real property and which contains language that the conveyance is to be effective upon the death of the owner…”
+A Colorado transfer on death deed (known as a beneficiary deed in Colorado) is a document that allows you to pass ownership of property to an individual or entity without the necessity of probate court.
+In Colorado, a beneficiary deed is defined as “a deed, subject to revocation by the owner, which conveys an interest in real property and which contains language that the conveyance is to be effective upon the death of the owner…”

 The state of Colorado provides a substantive example of the form in Colorado Revised Statutes § 15-15-404.
 The form needs to be filled out in its entirety and signed before a public notary.
-You will then need to record the deed at the clerk and recorder’s office in the county where the property is located.
+You will then need to record the beneficiary deed in Colorado/ Colorado transfer on death deed at the clerk and recorder’s office in the county where the property is located.

 Have More Questions?

 You don’t have to create a Colorado beneficiary deed or a Colorado transfer on death deed alone; our team is here for you.
 If you have any questions at all feel free to contact us today.